CLdelisle/SPH/README.md

 ### SPH.conf
 This is the configuration file for the simulator.
 Options take a 'key=value' format.
 Newlines are ignored, and lines are considered commented when #'s are found at the beginning of them.
 In addition, each option has a small description above it in the .conf file.

+### gpu_interface.py
+This file exposes a cuda API that allows manipulation of particles on the GPU.
+It handles copying the particles, running cuda kernels, and compiling the cuda source files.

 ### Generating 3D Plots
 Command line usage:
 ```